 You can create believable daylight in a studio environment.
 All you need is some diffusion material or a softbox to give you a nice variation of light.
 Your setup can be quite basic to start with.
 When the focus of your photograph is food items and dishes, you only need one decent light source because less is really more here.
 It’s important to take a few test shots to see how your lighting conditions translate on camera.

-2. Trick to perfect your lighting
+2. Trick to perfect your food photography lighting

-3. Use your kitchen as a playing ground
+3. Use your kitchen as playing grounds

-6. Consider all the possible angles
+6. Consider all the possible angles to improve your food photography

 When shooting meals and ingredients, there are only so many angles you can take.
 That being said, you need to choose one and make it a conscious, justified decision.
 Your camera angle will affect the story that you’re communicating.

 For instance, if you’re photographing a burger, you’d probably want to shoot it at eye level so you can see all the layers.
 If you’re photographing soup, you’d want to shoot directly from above.
+However, you can also experiment with angles even more to create unconventional food pictures and diversify your creative portfolio.

 7. Props help tell a story

 What you choose to include in your shot aside from your main dish in focus is really important.
-Props can help tell a story about how the meal was prepared, where it comes from and the origins.
+Props can help tell a story about how the meal was prepared, where it comes from, and the origins.

 8. Make your colors pop